EC-429/SubNetr/README.txt

 # Later versions of this project will be ported to different environments, but for now is only
 # capable of being run linux/Mac OSx environments.

-# Please feel free so give advice, ideas, and opinions on how it can be improved!
+# Please feel free to give advice, ideas, and opinions on how it can be improved!

 # Thanks.